jkitzes/datasci-lessons/lessons/jk-python/intro.md

 local webserver and open your default browser.
 From there you can open an existing notebook, create a new notebook, and start working.

-Note that if you are on a Windows machine, this command will probably not run in Git bash or Cygwin.
-Instead, open a Command Prompt (click on the Start menu and type `cmd` in the search box for Windows 7, or click on Run then type cmd for Windows XP), navigate to the appropriate directory, and run the command `ipython notebook`.
+Note that if you are on a Windows machine, this command may not run under mysysgit or Cygwin.
+If it doesn't, open a Command Prompt (click on the Start menu and type `cmd` in the search box for Windows 7, or click on Run then type cmd for Windows XP), navigate to the appropriate directory, and run the command `ipython notebook`.

 Asking Questions